Discrimination

 A Seasoned Attorney’s Guide to Employment Law in Elizabeth, Plainfield, and Beyond

 We understand the anxiety and uncertainty that comes with challenging a current or former employer.
 Our approach is rooted in empathy, clear communication, and a relentless pursuit of justice.
 This guide is designed to demystify the legal journey in Union County, focusing on the critical stages of an employment discrimination claim, from the initial consultation to resolution in the Superior Court of New Jersey, Union Vicinage in Elizabeth.
-Contact the Law Office of Charles Z. Schalk today for a confidential, no-obligation case evaluation with an experienced New Jersey employment lawyer.
+Contact the Law Office of Charles Z. Schalk today for a confidential, no-obligation free consultation with an experienced NJ employment lawyer.

 The Legal Process Focus: Your Roadmap to Justice in Union County